folio-org/deprecated-mod-auth/README.md

 This module stores permissions and associations between permissions and users.
 It also maintains a hierarchy of permissions and sub-permissions, allowing for permissions to act as roles, rather than simple bits.
-It is used primarily by the Authorization module, though it is possible that some Authentication implementations may have reason to make calls to the Permissions module as well.
+It is used primarily by the Authtoken module, though it is possible that some Authentication implementations may have reason to make calls to the Permissions module as well.

 # Additional information